jishi/node-sonos-http-api/README.md

 Music Search and Play (Experimental)
-Supporting Apple Music, Spotify, Deezer and your local Library
 ----------------------
 Perform a search for a song, artist, album or station and begin playing.
+Supports Apple Music, Spotify, Deezer and your local Music Library.

 The following endpoint is available: